• B2B Welcome! Please send inquiries to: sales@vfsmarine.com.au

 • Each device in an NMEA 2000 network consumes a certain amount of current.

-• It is essential to ensure that the total current in the network is known and does not exceed 3A.
+• So it is essential to ensure that the total current in the network is known and does not exceed 3A.

 • Each NMEA 2000 certified device has a Load Equivalency Number (LEN), abbreviated as "LEN."